linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 ### Security Dongle (aka smartcard aka security token)

 You may use a security dongle to manage the passphrase for the root LUKS partition.
-This is also out of scope for heads even if using the same security dongle for verification such as in the [Pureboot](https://docs.puri.sm/PureBoot.html) model.
+This is also out of scope for heads even if using the same security dongle for verification.

 The first advantage to this approach is that the user only needs to type a PIN on boot rather than a passphrase.
 Unlike the [heads TPM](#using-tpm-for-decryption-of-drives) model this model does not lock the data on disk to the hardware.
-The hard drive may be moved to a different system and used with the security dongle and/or LUKS passphrase if it is still on the partition.
+The hard drive may be moved to a different system and used with the security dongle and/or a LUKS passphrase.
 Also, the security dongle enforces limits which prevent brute force attacks.

 In this model a large amount of text or binary data is used as the passphrase for decrypting the LUKS container.
 This complex passphrase is encyrpted using the private key associated with the security dongle and placed in a 'public' location such as /boot.
 After heads boots the Operating System the kernel and initrd use the security dongle to decrypt the passphrase which is used to decrypt the LUKS root partition.